devgoti16/Dynamic-Trajectory-Planning-of-a-7DOF-Robotic-Arm-Using-Deep-Reinforcement-Learning/README.md

 conda activate myrosenv
 pip install -r requirements_python.txt
 ```
-`requiremet.txt` files contains all the python dependencies that is needed in conda environment
+`requirements_python.txt` files contains all the python dependencies that is needed in conda environment

 ### Installation